 Read Ms. Sepler's post.
-She provides quite a few practical guidelines which I have not discussed.
-My final contribution is a recommendation that employers not be timid, and instead start addressing high performers' behavior problems before these issues rise to the level of a legal challenge.
+She provides quite a few practical guidelines which I have not even touched.
+My contribution is a recommendation that employers not be timid, and instead start addressing high performers' behavior problems before these issues rise to the level of a legal challenge.
 As in "selling" diversity and safety, we have to make the business case for professional behavior.
-It's not just that times have changed; a lot of that behavior was unacceptable even during the era portrayed so vividly in "Madmen."
+It's not just that times have changed; a lot of that behavior was unacceptable even during the era portrayed in "Madmen."